nagymathev/TopdownShooter/README.md

 - placeable mine? (same but without moving, and activates on touch instead)
 - bullet lifetime? (distance)
 - more enemy types? (flying ones that can overpass crawling ones; jumping ones; ...?)
+- enemies to wait a bit before attacking when they touch the player? (allows melee/kick without getting hurt!)
+- enemies to stop moving for a bit before/after attacking?

 ## Bugs?